bobshort4bobby4/PP5-v1/README.md

 This is the fifth project I have completed as part of the [Code Institute Full Stack Diploma Course](https://codeinstitute.net).

 This project sets out to create an ecommerce site for a fictitious car-sales business based in Dublin, Ireland.
-The site will display all available stock, allow a search of same.
+The site will display all available stock and allow a search of same.
 Each item of stock should have a specific page giving more information on that vehicle.
 The site will have a shopping bag function where users can store items before purchasing them in the stripe enabled checkout.
 Users should be able to value a vehicle  for possible trade-in, accept this value if desired and apply it as a credit to their shopping bag total.
 Staff members will need to be able to add, delete and edit stock items and also to change the trade-in base price for each manufacturer from the front-end.